Fall Into Temptation

 He loved his duties as mayor of Blue Moon Bend and the responsibilities of his law practice, but spending more than a week in the Caribbean sun at his law school friend’s wedding had been a nice break.

-Even if he was sure Edward was making a mistake, hitching himself for life to Tiffani the celebrity stylist.
+Even if he was sure Edward was making a mistake by hitching himself for life to Tiffani the celebrity stylist.

 Beckett had already decided to avoid the reality of that last change for as long as he could.

 The evening was dark enough that he decided to chance his anonymity on Main Street.
-Most of the storefronts were closed by now, but he saw lights on at the yoga studio.
+Most of the storefronts were closed, but he saw lights on at the yoga studio.
 Maris, the previous owner, had moved to Santa Fe to open her own crystal shop.

 Beckett let his long legs carry him around the square to the large windows of the studio that occupied the first floor of a three-story brick building painted navy blue.
 It looked as though Maris’s predecessor was significantly younger.
 And more limber.